On holomorphic mappings with relatively $p$-compact range: Abstract

 \section{Abstract}

-Related to the concept of $p$-compact operator with $p\in [1,\infty]$ introduced by Sinha and Karn \cite{SinKar-02}, this paper deals with the space $\H^\infty_{\K_p}(U,F)$ of all Banach-valued holomorphic mappings on an open subset $U$ of a complex Banach space whose ranges are relatively $p$-compact sets.
-We show that this space is a Banach ideal generated by composition with the ideal of $p$-compact operators.
-For such holomorphic mappings, some results on both linearisation from the canonical predual of $\H^\infty(U)$ and factorization through a quotient space of $\ell_{p^*}$ are stated.
-Further, we characterize such bounded holomorphic mappings as those whose transposes are quasi $p$-nuclear operators (respectively, factor through a subspace of $\ell_p$).
-We also prove that $\H^\infty_{\K_p}(U,F)$ is the smallest surjective bounded-holomorphic ideal which contains the space of all $p$-nuclear holomorphic mappings from $U$ into $F$.
+Related to the concept of $p$-compact operator with $p\in [1,\infty]$ introduced by Sinha and Karn \cite{SinKar-02}, this paper deals with the space $\H^\infty_{\K_p}(U,F)$ of all Banach-valued holomorphic mappings on an open subset $U$ of a complex Banach space $E$ whose ranges are relatively $p$-compact subsets of $F$.
+We characterize such holomorphic mappings as those whose Mujica's linearisations on the canonical predual of $\H^\infty(U)$ are $p$-compact operators.
+This fact allows us to make a complete study of them.
+We show that $\H^\infty_{\K_p}$ is a surjective Banach ideal of bounded holomorphic mappings which is generated by composition with the ideal of $p$-compact operators and contains the Banach ideal of all right $p$-nuclear holomorphic mappings.
+We also characterize holomorphic mappings with relatively $p$-compact ranges as those bounded holomorphic mappings which factorize through a quotient space of $\ell_{p^*}$ or as those whose transposes are quasi $p$-nuclear operators (respectively, factor through a closed subspace of $\ell_p$).